linmeideli/The-Other-Roles-Rework/README.md

 Permissions of this strong copyleft license are conditioned on making available **complete source code of licensed works and modifications**, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 # Bugs, suggestions and requests
-If you found any bugs, have an idea for a new role or any other request, join our [Discord server](https://discord.gg/77RkMJHWsM).
+If you found any bugs, have an idea for a new role or any other request, join our [QQ](https://qm.qq.com/cgi-bin/qm/qr?authKey=Dn8MKDZAadw0VHyaPg43rRuSNIK9fOpzmI%2BfZA1%2F6%2BCx2QpqZH1vzHlB6QwVKv3Q&k=qDktOeGaUnZHnx0_U6kBoQ9d0ip8_Myp&noverify=0).

 # Copyedit
 Thanks for fixing our typos [jacktose](https://github.com/jacktose) ✌️